 Although they don’t feel like cheap headphones, they’re still a bit plasticky and don’t feel quite as well-built as the cheaper HyperX Cloud II or the Corsair HS60.
 They also can’t be used wired and don’t have a detachable microphone, so they’re not suitable for casual use.
 That said, if you’re a PS4 or PC gamer looking for a good wireless gaming headset under $100, the Logitech G533 are the way to go.

-If you’re a console gamer and like being able to just plug your headphones into your controller and start gaming right now, get the HyperX Cloud II.
-They might not be wireless like the Logitech G533, but they have a sturdier metal design and feel better-built overall.
+If you play a lot of online multiplayer games like Fortnite or Apex Legends on console and are looking for headphones with an excellent microphone, then get the HyperX Cloud II.
+They’re not wireless like the Logitech G533, but they have a sturdier metal design and feel better-built overall.
 They have well-padded faux-leather ear cups that most people find more comfortable and a straightforward plug-and-use design that’s relatively easy-to-use.

-These headphones have an outstanding boom microphone.
+They have an outstanding boom microphone.
 Speech recorded and transmitted with their microphone sounds clear and detailed, even in very noisy environments like a gaming competition.
 It’s even detachable, so if you’re playing a solo campaign and don’t feel like having it in your way you can remove it.
-Since they have both a regular audio cable and a USB adapter, they can provide audio and microphone support on PC, PS4 and the Xbox One.
+Since they have both a regular audio cable and a USB adapter, they can provide audio and microphone support on PC, PS4, and the Xbox One.

-Although these headphones have great bass and mid-range responses, their treble performance is sub-par.
+Although they have great bass and mid-range responses, their treble performance is sub-par.
 However, your listening experience is also dependent on the way the headphones fit you and whether you can get a decent seal.
-All things considered, the HyperX Cloud II are still good gaming headphones thanks to their great build quality and excellent microphone.
+All things considered, the HyperX Cloud II is the best PS4 headset under $100 and a good choice for console gaming thanks to their great build quality and excellent microphone.

 Our recommendations above are what we think are currently the best gaming headsets under $100 for most people.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).